 Ensure you salt your steak even prior to beginning your coals.
 If you sprinkle salt immediately before you place it on the grill, this will leave salt remaining all over the grill and not on the steak.

-Therefore, seasoning should be done 15 minutes prior to placing it on the grill.
-This gives salt time to evenly flavor and dissolves inside the meat.
+Therefore, seasoning should be done 15 minutes before placing it on the grill.
+This gives salt time to evenly flavor and dissolve inside the meat.

 People are usually anxious about preparing the ideal steak.
 And when you buy an expensive steak, you desire to handle it well.
 However, a scrumptious steak is not just meant for eatery chefs.
 It is something you should learn and have in your repertoire.